This article presents things you can do when you find yourself receiving the silent treatment and being ignored.

 In some instances, you may very well have done, or said, something you shouldn’t have; with their silence being a justified psychological response.
 Other times, silence can surprise.
 People can disappear.
 Some, seem to be masters at conveniently ignoring.
 Since the silent treatment is, in fact, silent, it becomes difficult to know what exactly you’ve done to deserve it.

 The progression of your goals can even be postponed by those who fail to respond to your inquiries in time.
 The silent treatment seems to be most painful when you depend on the person ignoring you in some form.
 It seems that they’re aware of having what you desire, only to go on to make you wait for it.

 General approaches which can be utilized notwithstanding whether the silent treatment you receive is backed by emotion, or a simple state of being busy, will be presented below.

 Power of Incentive

 People respond to you when they have an incentive for doing so.
-As if it is a direct correlation, the more incentive there is to respond, the faster they will be sending their responses in.
+As if being a direct correlation, the more incentive there is to respond, the faster they will be sending their responses in.
 Analyze how much incentive you’re giving others to respond to your texts, emails, phone calls, and other requests for their attention.
 Are your requests simply aimed to benefit yourself or does the person you’re in contact with have an incentive of their own to reply?

 It may be difficult to always provide an incentive for others to respond, but you should try to do so with every piece of communication you send out.
 If you’re consistently asking for things and not offering any incentive in return, you should re-evaluate your habits of doing so.